The Black Vulture: Critical response

 Later critics offered more varied opinions.
 In 1933, University of Oregon Professor Ernest G. Moll said that among recent sonnets “stand two great sonnets, “The Black Vulture” and “Aldebaran at Dusk” by George Sterling”, citing “The Black Vulture,” “because in it the poet has achieved a complete mastery of form, because of the splendor of its images, and because of the modern ring of its thought.”
+In 1936 bookdealer and literary historian William McDevitt wrote that poet Robinson "Jeffers has nowhere any 14 successive lines with so much sustained art and poetry a Sterling's sonnet 'The Black Vulture'."
 In 1973, historian Kevin Starr said Sterling's verse "occasionally possessed a sub-philosophical relationship to local materials and a passion for transcendence which forecast the achievement of Robinson Jeffers.
 Sterling’s sonnet ‘The Black Vulture’ suggested a mode which one wishes had been more characteristic."
 Thomas E. Benediktsson, in his 1980 book George Sterling, suggested this "sonnet was popular in part because it was not, like most of Sterling’s poems, disparaging of human progress; American poetry in 1911 was still very much in the service of Uplift.
 Furthermore, ‘The Black Vulture’ is much more available than Sterling's more allusive and ‘classical’ poems."

 After Sterling's suicide in 1926, "The Black Vulture" received a small final flurry of magazine and newspaper reprintings, including the poem's third appearance in the New York Times.

-Voices: A Journal of Verse then printed a memorial tribute to Sterling, which well-known editor and poet Leslie Nelson Jennings wrote.
+That same year Voices: A Journal of Verse printed a memorial to Sterling written by poet Leslie Nelson Jennings.
 He had known Sterling.
-He made his tribute a Petrarchan sonnet like “The Black Vulture.”
-Jennings seasoned his sonnet with echoes of Sterling's poems, including “A Wine of Wizardry” and “The Quarrel” (about baking bread).
-The bright red star Aldebaran appears, used by Sterling in “The Testimony of the Suns” and “Aldebaran at Dusk.”
-Jennings titled his memorial tribute “Vale” (the Latin word for farewell) and began it with “The Black Vulture.”
+Jennings usually wrote sonnets using the rhyme scheme of a Shakespearean sonnet, but he wrote his tribute as a Petrarchan sonnet like “The Black Vulture.”
+Jennings titled his memorial tribute “Vale,” the Latin word for farewell; Sterling had loved Latin from his studies to become a Roman Catholic priest.
+Jennings opened his poem with "the black vulture".
+Many readers of Sterling's "The Black Vulture" thought Sterling's vulture was Death, and Jennings used that characterization, with the large bird's shadow silencing a small singing bird, and two people "Under the beak and talon" of Death.
+Jennings' unnamed two people who "slipped, self-exiled, through the enigmatic door" were Sterling's wife "Carrie" Rand Sterling (who had committed suicide eight years before him) and the Sterlings' friend Nora May French (who had committed suicide eleven years before Carrie, in the Sterlings' Carmel-by-the-Sea home).

 (In the second-to-the-last line, Jennings’ word “air” means a song.)